ianhirschfeld/role-sheet-challenge/README.md

 - Install Node v12.14.0.
 If using NVM: `nvm install v12.14.0`.
 - Install yarn: `npm install --global yarn`
 - Clone this repo to your machine.
-Feel free to fork it first if you want to [submit your solution](#submitting-your-solution) via GitHub.
 - Run `yarn install`.
 - Run `yarn start` to start the server at [http://localhost:3000](http://localhost:3000).